xiphonics/picoTracker/usermanual/pico-edition/content/pages/sample-editor.md

 `Save & Load` will save the file and load it into the Project Pool.

+**NOTE:** if you are editing a sample that belongs to the current project pool, saving writes the new WAV to the SD card, but the pool keeps playing the audio already in the picoTracker's internal flash.
+You will be asked to reload the project; do it before importing more samples or loading another project, otherwise the pool goes on using the pre-edit audio.
+See [Sample cache](projects.html#sample-cache).

 `Discard` will also leave the Sample Editor screen to return to the Sample Browser without saving.